Salvation in Christianity: Tridentine definition

 The Catholic view of Christ's redemptive work was set forth formally at the Sixth Session of the Council of Trent.
 The council stated that Jesus merited the grace of justification, which is not only the remission of sin but the infusion of the virtues of faith, hope, and charity into the Christian.
 A justified Christian is then said to be in the state of grace, which state can be lost by committing a mortal sin, entering a state of sin.

 The view which prevailed at the Council of Trent has been described as a "combination of the opinions of Anselm and Abelard".
 Catholic scholars have noted that Abelard did not teach that Jesus was merely a good moral example, but that Christians are truly saved by His sacrifice on the Cross.

 The moral transformation of the Christian is not the result of merely following Christ's example and teachings, but a supernatural gift merited by the sacrifice of Jesus, for "by one man's obedience many will be made righteous".

 Co-operation with grace

 While the initial grace of justification is merited solely by the sacrifice of Jesus, the Catholic Church teaches that a justified Christian can merit an "increase" in justification and the attainment of eternal life by cooperating with God's grace.
 The grace of final perseverance preserves a justified Christian in the state of grace until his or her death.

-The practical manner of salvation is expounded on by St. Alphonsus Liguori, a Doctor of the Church:
+The practical manner of salvation is expounded on by Alphonsus Liguori, a Doctor of the Church: